dxura/dxrp-public/README.md

 ## License

 This project is **closed-source** and licensed under a proprietary license.
-Please contact the support@dxura.com for licensing inquiries or contribution requests.
+Please contact support@dxura.com for licensing inquiries or contribution requests.

 ## Acknowledgements